Dental Assistant

 Health Informatics Specialist

-Health informatics specialists often work with patients to help them access their medical records and to ensure that the information is accurate and up-to-date.
-By using health informatics, healthcare organizations can improve the quality of care and make the delivery of care more efficient.
+Often, health informatics specialists collaborate with patients to help them access their medical records, ensuring that information remains accurate and current.
+By employing health informatics, healthcare organizations can enhance care quality and boost care delivery efficiency.

 Licensed Practical Nurse (LPN)